 Over the years, the Y has changed to meet community needs, expanding and adapting programming to be a relevant partner in our area.

 As your YMCA has evolved since its inception, the need for expanded licensed child care and additional programming space to more effectively achieve your YMCA’s mission is evident.
 Supporting your YMCA has never been more important.
+This vision is not about brick and mortar, it is about making a difference in the lives of our friends and neighbors.

 In the Northwoods high-quality child care is a factor in bringing in high-quality employers, employees, and overall regional development.
 The Y is ready to respond and to give all of our children the opportunity to thrive.